Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Acknowledgements

 \section{Acknowledgements}

-We thank Roberto Verzicco, Nigel Goldenfeld and Hong-Yan Shih for helpful conversations.
+We thank Roberto Verzicco, Nigel Goldenfeld and Hong-Yan Shih for valuable conversations, and we thank the anonymous referees for helpful comments.
 Prior to our investigation, D.G.\ discussed preliminary plans with Nigel and Hong-Yan, and Hans Johnston carried out preliminary simulations (unpublished) with a horizontal period twice the layer height.
 The present simulations were a separate effort, carried out on the national e-infrastructure of SURFsara, a subsidiary of SURF cooperation, the collaborative ICT organization for Dutch education and research.
 D.G.\ was supported by the Canadian NSERC Discovery Grants Program via award numbers RGPIN-2018-04263, RGPAS-2018-522657, and DGECR-2018-0037.
 D.L.\ acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 10109442).